-The Core Internship Program The Futures and Options Core Internship Program is offered continuously throughout the year to juniors and seniors from New York City's high schools.
+The Core Internship Program The Futures and Options Core Internship Program is offered to juniors and seniors from New York City's high schools.
 Private and nonprofit businesses are welcome to join as internship partners throughout the year, and represent various employment sectors – financial, small business, technology, real estate, retail and nonprofit.
 The interns attend monthly work-readiness workshops and meet for special career development and exploration field trips.

 In addition to our Core Internship Program, Futures and Options offers internship programs for specific high schools and industry sectors.